-O3 CLIMATE CHANGE
+CLIMATE CHANGE

 Lao PDR is highly vulnerable to climate change impacts, particularly floods, landslides, and droughts.
-A study conducted by the Ministry of Natural Resources and Environment (MoNRE) and UN-Habitat indicates that 46% of the settlements in Lao PDR, representing around three million people, have been impacted by at least one climate change-related hazard.
-In 2018, the country suffered its most costly floods in a decade following heavy rains from two tropical cyclones.
+A study conducted by the Ministry of Natural Resources and Environment (MoNRE) and UN-Habitat indicates that 46% of the settlements in Lao PDR, representing around three million people, have been impacted by at least one climate change-related hazard.1 In 2018, the country suffered its most costly floods in a decade following heavy rains from two tropical cyclones.
+Overall, more than 600,000 people across all 18 provinces were affected by the impact of the two tropical cyclones.
+In addition, climate change and changing rainfall patterns can increase the incidence of landslides and droughts.
+However, there is limited evidence that disaster risk and climate change considerations are routinely incorporated into urban or spatial planning in Lao PDR.